yordan-kanchelov/pixi-console/README.md

 npm install pixi-console
 ```

+- For backward compatibility ( pixi.js v5 ) go with pixi-console 3.0.0 or greater version
-- For backward compatibility ( pixi.js v4.0.0 ) go with pixi-console 2.5.0 or greater version
+- For backward compatibility ( pixi.js v4 ) go with pixi-console 2.5.0 or greater version

 ## Usage